 Before leaving Greek derivatives of “rock”, we have to mention the city of Petra, Jordan, which is on just about everyone’s list of “things to see before you die”. ”The rose-red city half as old as time“ is world-famous for its more than 2000-year-old buildings carved out of the red sandstone cliffs of the Jordanian desert.

 By the way, Jesus and his disciples not only spoke Aramaic and not Hebrew, the evidence indicates they didn’t even speak very good Aramaic.
-They were from Galilee, the northernmost province of Israel, and Galileans were notorious for their thick rural accent compared to the big-city types in Jerusalem — sort of like a West Virginia accent at Harvard.
+They were from Galilee, the northernmost province of Israel, and Galileans were notorious for their thick rural accent and vocabulary compared to the big-city types in Jerusalem who spoke “standard” Aramaic — sort of like a West Virginia accent at Harvard or a London East-Ender trying to make himself understood while making a speech in Parliament.
 In a crucial biblical incident (Peter’s denial that he was a follower of Jesus), he was given away by his strong Galilean accent, according to Matthew’s account.

 Chain, by the way, is the French version of Latin catena, with the same meaning.
-The only other relatives in English are catenary, the curve formed by a hanging cable, as in a suspension bridge, and concatenate, to link several items together.
+The only other relatives in English are catenary, the curve formed by a hanging cable, as in a suspension bridge, and concatenation, linking several items together.

 A famous hero in early English history was Hereward the Wake (the Wary or the Watchful), an Anglo-Saxon (or more likely Anglo-Danish) leader who led several years of cat-and-mouse warfare in the fen country against the invading William the Conqueror and his Normans.
 (Cf. Francis Marion, the Swamp Fox, in the American Revolutionary War.)
 A couple of centuries after Hereward, some of his legendary exploits were applied to Robin Hood instead.
 (He had a nicely appropriate name for a military leader — “Here-ward” is Old English for “Army Guardian”.
 The first syllable is also in Walter, Harold, Herman, Herbert, Oliver, etc.) In later times, the prominent and wealthy Wake family was happy to somewhat dubiously claim Hereward as an ancestor, in which case he would be distantly associated with Wake Forest University!
 (Wake County, North Carolina was named for Margaret Wake Tryon, the wife of the colonial governor.
 Her husband was later governor of New York under the British, giving his name to Fort Tryon park in New York City.)